 OUR HOMELESS HOSPITALITY HOUSE

 The Hangar was originally an old abandoned Quonset Hut that we have remodeled into a private residence.
 This is the heart of our mission.
-We can invite our homeless friends inside our home, and away from all of the stress that comes from the streets.
-This is where we can spend time together investing in relationships, and these relationships are the foundation for everything we do here.
+We invite our homeless friends inside our home, and away from all of the stress that comes from the streets.
+This is where we spend time together investing in relationships, and these relationships are the foundation for everything we do.

 Our strategy is to create authentic, healthy, Christ-centered, family relationships of trust and love that lead to wholeness, wellness, and the ability of every individual to recognize their own inherent dignity and self-worth.

 There are times when helping can be counterproductive, and we end up enabling the same individuals we are trying to help.
-Our strategy of helping has three phases; Crisis, Rehabilitation, and Development.
+Our strategy of helping is founded on principles and philosophies from the books When Helping Hurts and Toxic Charity, and has three phases; Crisis, Rehabilitation, and Development.

 We would love to see you!
 Visit us at: